JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 a number preceded by a `#`, a GitHub issue/pull request.
 Text wrapped in backticks will cross-reference a docstring from a `@docs` or `@autodocs` block.

-The code enclosed in the backticks for such a reference will be evaluated first in the `CurrentModule`  given in the `@meta` block of the current page, and second in `Main`, i.e., the context of the `docs/make.jl` file.
+The code enclosed in the backticks for such a reference will be evaluated in the `CurrentModule`  given in the `@meta` block of the current page (`Main` by default).
 For `@ref` links inside a docstring, the `CurrentModule` is automatically set to the module containing the docstring.
+A reference that is a fully qualified name will also be resolved in `Main`.
+That is, loading a package in `docs/make.jl` ensures that fully qualified `@ref` links work from anywhere.

-`@ref`s may refer to docstrings or headers on different pages as well as the current page using the same syntax.
+The `@ref` links may refer to docstrings or headers on different pages as well as the current page using the same syntax.

 ### Named `@ref`s